Onfim: Onfim's writings

 Onfim left seventeen known birch bark items.
 Twelve of those have illustrations, five only text.
 One of the drawings features a knight on a horse, with Onfim's name written next to him, stabbing someone on the ground with a lance, with scholars speculating that Onfim pictured himself as the knight.
 The writings are clearly learning exercises: Onfim practiced by writing out the alphabet, repeating syllables, and writing psalms—texts that were presumably familiar to him.
 His writing includes phrases such as "Lord, help your servant Onfim" and fragments from Psalms 6:2 and 27:3.
-Most of Onfim's writing consists of citations from the Book of Psalms.

-Onfim's illustrations include pictures of knights, horses, arrows, and slain enemies.
-One image, "a portrait of himself, disguised as a fantastic animal", is found on item 199 (pictured above; it was originally the bottom of a basket made of birch bark), which contains a picture of a beast with a long neck, pointy ears, and a curly tail.
-The beast either has an arrow with feathers in its mouth or is spewing fire; one of the accompanying texts (the one below the box) says "I am a wild beast" (the text in the box says "Greetings from Onfim to Danilo”, likely a friend or classmate of Onfim).
+Most of Onfim's writing consists of citations from the Book of Psalms.Onfim's illustrations include pictures of knights, horses, arrows, and slain enemies.
+One image, "a portrait of himself, disguised as a fantastic animal," is found on item 199 (pictured; it was originally the bottom of a basket made of birch bark), which contains a picture of a beast with a long neck, pointy ears, and a curly tail.
+The beast either has an arrow with feathers in its mouth or is spewing fire; one of the accompanying texts says "I am a wild beast".
+Another text says "Greetings from Onfim to Danilo," most likely a friend or classmate of Onfim.
 The number of fingers on the pictured people's hands varies from three to eight; Onfim had yet to learn how to count.

 The rows of five letters each on the other side of 199 are an alphabet exercise.
-On item 205 (not pictured in this article), Onfim wrote the Cyrillic alphabet and added "On[f]", for his name, in the middle; below that alphabet is what some researchers see as a boat with oars.
-Item 206 contains alphabetic exercises and "'portraits' of little Onfim and his friends".
+On item 205 (not pictured in this article), Onfim wrote the Cyrillic alphabet and added "On[f]," for his name, in the middle; below that alphabet is what some researchers see as a boat with oars.
+Item 206 contains alphabetic exercises and "'portraits' of little Onfim and his friends."
+Interestingly, Onfim did not use the yers (ъ ь), and instead replaced them with О and Е; for instances, in item 199, Onfim wrote поклоно (poklono; "bow [in supplication] (lit.); greetings, regards (fig.)") (cf. Russian поклонъ; as spelt before the 1918 spelling reform) and ꙁвѣре (zvěre, "wild beast"; cf. Russian звѣрь and зверь; as spelt before and after the 1918 spelling reform, respectively).